 - Guilty Pleasures: Squidward and Krabby Patties.

-- Hartman Hips: Squidward, after he indulges in too many Krabby Patties.
+- Hartman Hips: Squidward, after he indulges in too many Krabby Patties. his thunderous thighs look like they were filled with cottage cheese.

 - I Do Not Like Green Eggs and Ham: Squidward's attitude towards Krabby Patties in the beginning.
 The whole episode is a Shout-Out to said book.